Dispute Resolution Services

-An attorney who wants to retain you for a health care mediation can click on the Request button by your name on AHLA’s Exclusive Roster of Mediators.
+An attorney who wants to retain you for a health care mediation can click on the Request button by your name on AHLA’s Roster of Mediators.
 AHLA staff will be in touch to make arrangements.

 If an attorney reaches out to you directly, please contact us or ask the attorney to request assistance from staff.
 Our exclusive arrangement applies to all health care mediations regardless of the source.

 If the parties select you to mediate, AHLA will send a notice of appointment with a link to this page.
 Please complete the Acceptance Form in (Acceptance Form PDF or Acceptance Form Word Doc) and provide a W-9 unless AHLA has a current one on file.
 You are not required to submit a Disclosure Checklist (Disclosure Checklist PDF | Disclosure Checklist Word Doc) but may find it helpful.

 Please upload the Acceptance Form and Disclosure Checklist (if completed) to the case site.
 If you need assistance, please contact us.
 To protect your privacy, please email the W-9 to [email protected].